RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 After confirming that the power system is working, we start to add relays inside one controller box to the chain.
-With the modular connector setup (Section 4), you should attach the E-Stop cable to the 5-pin connector and the Termination Plug to the 4-pin connector.
-Alternatively, modify the connector as indicated in the following figure (for a 4-pin connector; 5-pin connection is similar).
+With the modular connector setup (Section 4), you should attach the E-Stop cable to the 5-pin connector and the Termination Plug to the 4-pin connector, as shown in the following figure.
+Alternatively, for a single 4-pin or 5-pin connector, modify the cable to attach 12V to S1 and S2 to EN.

 ```bash
  # assume we are testing MTML box